holland01/YAQ3R/README.md

 TODO:

-    - Fix the spacing issues; there shouldn't be a gap between the image widths.
+	- ~~Fix the spacing issues; there shouldn't be a gap between the image widths.~~

-    - Verify the ordering of the buckets - does the ordering get fucked up *after* the column is split, for example?
+	- ~~Verify the ordering of the buckets - does the ordering get fucked up *after* the column is split, for example?~~ (**update** ordering really isn't screwed up)

-    - Add the statistics; one possible heuristic for determining when a width's column should be split is when it's 2 or more deviations from the bucket count of the width slot that is second highest to its own bucket count (without aggregating bucket counts for multiple columns which belong to a single width - the counts should be evaluated separately).
+- ~~Add the statistics; one possible heuristic for determining when a width's column should be split is when it's 2 or more deviations from the bucket count of the width slot that is second highest to its own bucket count (without aggregating bucket counts for multiple columns which belong to a single width - the counts should be evaluated separately).~~

-    - Look more into images which involve dimensions that aren't powers of two, and then figure out how to deal with them.
+	- ~~Look more into images which involve dimensions that aren't powers of two, and~~ then figure out how to deal with them. (**update** there really isn't a need to worry about this, considering that any NPOT images will be stored in a POT texture atlas anyway).

+**3/20/16**

+The gaps are closed.
+Added the necessary statistics computations (zed-score, standard deviation, average, etc.)

+to get things up and running.
+The "nextCol" in the zHigh conditional isn't necessarily

+part of the algol, but it's there to see what happens when a bucket is "split" into two separate

+buckets (as opposed to just taking one bucket from a column and turning it into a new column).

+The bucket split maneuver doesn't quite work, because in TraverseColumn() there's an evaluation

+for ReadOffset() which checks to see if its value is > 1 before a y offset

+for that height is applied.
+Hypothesis: since the new ReadOffset value

+is initially half of what it would have been before the split, only half of the images

+of the original column are added...in a sense.
+What's really happening is that half of the images

+are being added, and then the next half are being painted over them.
+This seems to be because,

+after the first half of images are added, there's no reason to continue onto the next

+column, considering that curr is != null ( which is what TraverseColumn's return value is

+parallel to).

+So, that's next on the TODO list: fix this bucket split issue